Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime and oil & gas industries.
+Jeremy Herschaft represents publicly traded and privately owned companies in all aspects of international and domestic corporate litigation and commercial counseling, with particular emphasis on the global maritime and energy industries.

-- charter party, service contract, and other commercial disputes
+- commercial disputes involving charter party, service contract and other transportation related agreements

 - limitation of liability, maritime attachment (Rule B), and vessel arrest (Rule C) actions

-During law school at the University of South Carolina, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
+During his studies at the University of South Carolina School of Law, Mr. Herschaft was inducted into the Order of Barristers, a national moot court honorary organization.
 While at Tulane Law for his L.L.M., he served on the editorial staff of the Tulane Maritime Law Journal.
-In 2012, Mr. Herschaft was inducted into the Maritime Law Association of the United States as a Proctor member.

-- Regular U.S. and international shipboard emergency attendance during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.
+- Regular shipboard emergency attendance (both in the U.S. and abroad) during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.

 - Numerous Rule B and Rule C matters, both in obtaining and opposing attachments and arrests.